dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 ## Final words

 Well, there you have it!
 You now have a full-fledged local development setup.
 Go ahead and start coding your Nest applications from this setup!
 I hope this was helpful for you, do share this post if you feel that it will be helpful for someone else too.
-I'll be doing another post soon on how to build an application using NestJS framework leveraging on this setup so stay tuned if you're intestered. ~
+By the way, I did [a post](/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1/) on how to build an application using NestJS framework leveraging this setup in case you're interested.
+Thanks for reading ~

 ## Online references